End of Lease Flea Treatment Sydney –

 Clean mirrors and glass top surfaces

-Clean and sanitise all non-carpeted floor areas
+Clean and sanitise all of your tiled or timber floor areas

 B. Extra Cleaning Services Required